DataSF/datasf.github.io/blog/_posts/2018-11-19-building-integrated-people-systems.md

   thumb: /integrated-people-systems/panel1.jpg
   feature: /integrated-people-systems/panel1.jpg
   caption: >-
-    On November 15th, I presented on a panel about the report Technology for Civic Data Integration, with co-contributors and primary author Natalie Evans Harris
+    On October 15th, I presented on a panel about the report "Technology for Civic Data Integration" at the MetroLab Summit, with co-contributors and primary author Natalie Evans Harris
   source:
     title: Panel on Civic Data Integration
     author: Stefania Di Mauro-Nava